Expectations for Council and Committee Members

 The College Council

-Council serves as the board of directors of the College and is responsible for making decisions and establishing policies that are in the public interest and consistent with legislation.
+Council serves as the board of directors of the College.
+It is responsible for making decisions and policies that are in the public interest and consistent with legislation.
 Council helps ensure optometrists continue to provide safe, ethical and high-quality care to patients.
-To enhance our accountability, Council meetings are open to the public.
-Information about upcoming Council meetings can be found on the Upcoming Events & Important Dates page.

-The Optometry Act sets out the composition of the College Council, with some flexibility: Council can consist of 16 to 18 members.
-Eight or nine Council members are optometrists (professional members) elected by their peers through regional elections.
-Seven or eight Council members are public members appointed by the Lieutenant-Governor-in-Council (Provincial Cabinet) to bring the public perspective to Council discussions.
+The Optometry Act sets out the composition of the College Council.
+Council can consist of 16 to 18 members.
+Eight or nine Council members are optometrists (professional members).
+They are elected by their peers through regional elections.
+Seven or eight Council members bring the perspective of the public to Council decisions.
+These public members are appointed by the Lieutenant Governor in Council (provincial cabinet).
 One Council member is appointed from the faculty at the University of Waterloo School of Optometry.
-In addition to serving on Council, every Council member is appointed to at least one statutory committee.

 Council Members